Aedes Aegypti During Blood Meal Mosquito Vector

 May 21, 2024 | Christine Phan

 The Vector Control Collaborative Mentorship Program is now in its seventh consecutive year.
-The following mentors and mentees for the 2024 Cohort received up to $15,000 to build capacity with critical capabilities for a successful vector control and surveillance program.
+The following mentors and mentees for the 2024 Cohort received up to $15,000 to build capacity with critical capabilities for a successful vector control and monitoring program.

 Here are some of the benefits as a participant: